hbmartin/gradle-plugin-caffeinate/README.md

 ### Install

-Apply plugin to root project.
+- Apply plugin to root project.
 Ensure you have `gradlePluginPortal()` in your `repositories` block.
+- Your project must be built with a minimum of Java 1.9
+- Be sure to activate the plugin as described below.
-Choose 1 of the 3 options (apply to root project):
+- Choose 1 of the 3 options (apply to root project):

-Version catalog:
+**Version catalog:**

 ```toml
 [versions]